wcfrobert/fkit/README.md

 Three other sample scripts are provided to help get the users up and running:

 * `main_full.py` - illustrates all the major functionalities of fkit
+* `main_fiber.py` - illustrates many of the material models within fkit
+* `main_sectionbuilder.py` - illustrates some of the common sections that can be created with sectionBuilder
 * `main_notebook.ipynb` - for users more accustomed to notebook environments
-* `main_fiber.py` - illustrates many of the material models within fkit

 The above example script uses US imperial unit **(kips, in, ksi)**.
 You may also use SI units **(N, mm, MPa)**.